CKB UX Workflow & Process Flow

 Identify key problem areas and potential solutions

-Create a set of documents
+Create a set of useful living documents

 Workshop documents for greater usability

-While Cassandra’s work process partially existed in her CMS, many important, nuanced steps still lived in her mind.
 This knowledge gap plus a few critical junctures in the workflow meant an administrative assistant needed Cassandra’s input to move forward, but with asynchronous working hours, their assumptions were causing mistakes.

 Organizing CMS Pipeline